 Once the arc has been established, maintaining the correct arc length becomes extremely important.
-The arc should be short, approximately 1/16 to 1/8" long.
+The arc should be short, approximately 1/16 to 1/8" (1.6 to 3.2mm) long.
 As the electrode burns off the electrode must be fed to the work to maintain correct arc length.